Dear Aspiring Trade Aficionado,

 - My name is Pouya Jafari and I live in London, UK.

 - I’ve always had a passion for understanding how the world works and I find that analysing how countries, companies, and people trade goods and services with one another is a fantastic avenue for analysing these relations.
 Today, I’m lucky enough to get to do this for a living.

 - I started my career in the graduate programme of a global insurance company, rotating between the company’s various trade teams.

-- In addition to my day job and running tradeXplain, I’m heavily involved in the activities of the International Trade & Forfaiting Association’s Emerging Leaders as a Board Member of the group.
+- In addition to my day job and running tradeXplain, I’m heavily involved in the activities of the International Trade & Forfaiting Association’s Emerging Leaders Committee, currently serving as Deputy Chairperson.